Alanwalker79/afk-bot-for-minecraft/README.md

 thats it

-you cant get gf out of this code bro now go and run it
+you cant get gf xD out of this code bro now go and run it